“Can I Use My Grilla Grill in the Rain?”

 Stop worrying.
 The Kong will be fine.
 Since it’s ceramic and doesn’t have electronics, you don’t have to worry about rain.
 Just be sure you aren’t getting too much wind pushing through the vent at the bottom or too much rain through the vent at the top.

-Wood Pellet Smokers
+Grilling with Wood Pellet Smokers in the Rain

 The Grilla and Silverbac are a different story, however.
 We do not recommend exposing any pellet pit to direct rain for a few reasons.
 First, of course, is the electrical components.
 While they likely will not be damaged, it is best to keep them dry as possible.